Good And Bad Monolith

-The disturbing question is: Why is monolith synonymous with bad design for some and the right thing to do for others?
+The disturbing question is: Why is monolith synonymous with a bad design for some and yet the right thing to do for others?

 The reason is, there are two different kinds of monolith.
 While one is good, the other is pure evil.

 The opposite is then a distributed system composed of multiple physically independent components each running in its own process.
-Each component owns its resources and communication is done in a remote manner.
+Each component owns its resources and communication is performed in a remote manner.

 As the system gets bigger, further partitioning is possible.
-Popular option is to apply a “satellite” architecture where bottleneck services are separated from the monolithic base.
+A popular option is to apply “satellite” architecture where bottleneck services are separated from the monolithic base.

 The second kind is a logically monolithic system.
-Another names are the Big ball of mud, Spaghetti code, etc. Logically monolithic codebases lack boundaries (technologies are not service boundaries!), everything is coupled to everything, no visible architecture is to be found.
-Logical monoliths are the ones we call evil by right.
+Other names used are Big ball of mud, Spaghetti code, etc. Logically monolithic codebases lack boundaries (technologies are not service boundaries!), everything is coupled to everything and no visible architecture is to be found.

-Although the logical and physical nature of monoliths are independent, they often come hand in hand.
-That’s why people easily confuse them with each other.
+Although the logical and physical natures of monoliths are independent, they often go hand in hand.
+That is why people easily confuse them with each other.

-As the boundaries in monolithic codebases are typically not physical it’s easy to cross them.
-A monolithic codebase therefore requires great discipline.
+As the boundaries in monolithic codebases are typically not physical it is easy to cross them.
+A monolithic codebase, therefore, requires great discipline.

 Systems often end up as distributed monoliths while adapting the microservices approach incorrectly.

 From Microservices To Monolith